magomimmo/modern-cljs/doc/tutorial-18.md

 ```

 Now you can more quickly clean, compile and start the project or its
 unit tests as follows.
-Take your time when submittin the following
+Take your time when submitting the following
 chain of tasks, because they are going to execute a lot of jobs.

 ```bash